fbpx

 Designing Your Pull-Out Bench

-Start by assessing your laundry’s layout.
-A pull-out bench works best in a cabinet or between stacked appliances (see point number 1).
-We recommend a bench 500–600mm wide and 400–500mm deep—enough for folding a towel or stacking baskets, but slim enough to fit small spaces.
+Start by looking at your laundry’s layout.
+A pull-out bench works best built into a cabinet or fitted between stacked appliances (see point number 1).
+We recommend a bench 500–600mm wide and 400–500mm deep — enough for folding a towel or stacking baskets, but slim enough to fit small spaces.
 Choose durable materials like laminated timber or engineered stone for a surface that handles spills and wear.
-In Auckland’s humid climate, opt for moisture-resistant finishes to prevent warping.
+In Auckland’s humid climate, go for moisture-resistant finishes to prevent warping.

-Position your bench for maximum efficiency.
-In an apartment that you may find in Ponsonby or Newmarket, slide it into a cabinet under a window to double as a mini workspace with natural light.
-For a Mount Eden villa, fit it between your washer and a wall, creating a seamless extension of your laundry design.
-If your laundry doubles as a mudroom commonly found in bungalows—place it near the door for a drop zone that disappears when not in use.
-Our team at Little Giants can customize the height and depth to match your appliances and workflow.
+Position your bench where it’ll do the most good.
+In a Ponsonby or Newmarket apartment, slide it into a cabinet under a window to double as a mini workspace with natural light.
+For a Mount Eden villa, fit it between your washer and a wall for a natural extension of the laundry layout.
+If your laundry doubles as a mudroom — common in Auckland bungalows — place it near the door for a drop zone that disappears when you’re done.
+Our team at Little Giants can customise the height and depth to match your appliances and how you work.

 Adding Functionality

-Boost your bench’s utility with smart add-ons.
-Install a shallow drawer underneath for storing pegs, stain removers, or dryer sheets—keeping essentials at your fingertips.
+Get more out of your bench with smart add-ons.
+Install a shallow drawer underneath for storing pegs, stain removers, or dryer sheets — everything at your fingertips.
 Add a fold-down ironing board that stows away into the cabinet.
-For Auckland families, a pull-out bench with a lipped edge prevents items from sliding off during busy laundry days.
+For Auckland families, a pull-out bench with a lipped edge stops items sliding off during busy laundry days.
 These tweaks make your space work harder without crowding it.

-A pull-out bench doesn’t just save space—it elevates your laundry’s look.
-In a Parnell apartment, we paired a sleek white bench with matte black cabinetry for a modern edge.
-For a Freemans Bay villa, a timber bench with a natural finish nods to Kiwi design trends, blending warmth with function.
+A pull-out bench doesn’t just save space — it lifts the look of the whole laundry.
+In a Parnell apartment, we paired a sleek white bench with matte black cabinetry for a clean, modern edge.
+For a Freemans Bay villa, a timber bench with a natural finish brings warmth alongside function.

-dd a tiled backsplash in a herringbone pattern to tie it into Auckland’s love for texture and detail.
-A well-designed bench becomes a focal point, not just a utility.
-In apartments with no room for a full bench, it’s a game-changer.
-In older homes with odd layouts, it adapts to quirky corners without major renovations.
-It’s also a boon for resale value—buyers in competitive Auckland suburbs like Remuera or Grey Lynn covet clever space-saving features.
-Plus, it’s renter-friendly; a portable pull-out unit can move with you, leaving no trace behind.
+Add a tiled backsplash in a herringbone pattern to tie it into that textured, layered look Auckland homes do well.
+A well-designed bench becomes a feature, not just a utility piece.
+In apartments with no room for a full benchtop, it’s a genuine problem-solver.
+In older homes with odd layouts, it adapts to quirky corners without major structural work.
+It’s also a plus for resale value — buyers in competitive Auckland suburbs like Remuera or Grey Lynn appreciate clever space-saving features.
+And it’s renter-friendly: a portable pull-out unit can move with you, leaving no trace behind.

 Installation Tips

 Building a pull-out bench requires precision.
 Use heavy-duty sliders or runners (rated for 30–50kg) to support the bench’s weight when extended.
-Secure the cabinet frame to studs or a solid wall—vital in Auckland’s earthquake zone.
+Secure the cabinet frame to studs or a solid wall — essential in Auckland’s earthquake zone.
 If plumbing or wiring is nearby, plan your design to avoid interference.
-For a seamless fit, Little Giants crafts custom units that slide effortlessly, tailored to your laundry’s dimensions.
+For a proper fit, Little Giants crafts custom units that slide without friction, tailored to your laundry’s exact dimensions.

 A basic pull-out bench with sliders costs $200–$500, depending on size and materials.
-Custom builds from Little Giants start at $800, including installation, offering a premium finish for Auckland homes.
-Factor in $100–$300 for a tradie if you’re not DIYing.
-It’s a mid-range investment that pays off in functionality and style, perfect for laundry design upgrades.
+Custom builds from Little Giants start at $800, including installation, with a polished finish designed for Auckland homes.
+Factor in $100–$300 for a tradie if you’re not doing it yourself.
+It’s a mid-range investment that pays off in daily functionality and added style.

-Hiding your washer and dryer in a cabinet offers a sleek, clutter-free laundry design that’s perfect when looking for compact laundry solutions.
-Tucking your appliances into a cabinet creates a clean, minimalist look that’s ideal for a small laundry.
-In Auckland, where laundries often double as hallways, kitchens, or bathrooms, exposed machines can make a space feel cramped and messy.
-A cabinet hides the clutter—think hoses, lint, and detergent bottles—while letting you reclaim your room for other uses.
-It’s a stylish solution for apartments in the CBD or villas in Devonport, blending seamlessly with your home’s decor.
+Tucking your washer and dryer inside a cabinet creates a clean, clutter-free look that works brilliantly in small laundries.
+In Auckland, where laundries often double as hallways, kitchens, or bathrooms, exposed machines make a space feel cramped and messy.
+A cabinet hides the lot — hoses, lint, detergent bottles — while letting you use the room for other things.
+It’s a smart solution for apartments in the CBD or villas in Devonport, fitting in with your home’s decor rather than fighting against it.

 small laundry design ideas